 Advanced Drainage Systems

 ADS is an American manufacturer of plastic sewage pipes, water tanks, filter systems and other solutions for managing rainwater.
-More than half of the plastic used is recycled.
+More than half of the plastic used is recycled, making the company the largest plastic recycler in the US.
 The company is currently worth over USD 8 billion and has around 5,000 employees.

 It is also an attractive investment financially, says Meijs.
 “ADS control 70% of the US plastic sewage pipe market.
 At present, 35% of sewage pipes are made of plastic and that number is growing.”
 Half of the products go to companies who use them to prevent flooding on construction sites, for example.
 “Construction companies are also paying increasing attention to sustainability, if only because you can then report lower CO2 emissions from your project.”
 Just under a third are sold to private homeowners and a tenth goes to farmers, both of whom want to limit flooding and store rainwater.
 Government infrastructure projects also account for one tenth of sales.
 Most of the products are sold in the United States, but ADS also have a distribution centre in Rotterdam.

-For the past 15 years, ADS have been purchasing recycled plastic for its products – this now accounts for 51% of the total purchase.
+For the past 15 years, ADS have been purchasing recycled plastic for its products – in 2021 this accounted for 47% of the total material purchases.
 Household and industrial plastics are collected by regular recycling companies where they are sorted by type.
 ADS then buy the waste HDPE (high density polyethylene, such as shampoo bottles and buckets) and PP (polypropylene: plastic furniture and baby bottles).
 The company converts them into sewage pipes in its own recycling facilities.
 By its own admission, the company is the second largest recycler in the United States.

 ADS choose recycled plastic because of its sustainable business philosophy, says Meijs, and because it is good for profits as recycled plastic is generally about 15% cheaper than new plastic.
 Of course, there are factors that can temporarily reduce the price difference between recycled and new plastic, such as low oil prices for oil and gas, which are used to make virgin plastic.
 Also, demand for recycled plastic is increasing, which may increase its price.
 However, over a longer period, the expectation is that recycled plastic will remain cheaper on average, says Meijs.
 “The company has a strong market position, so if the price of recycled plastic does rise, it will have little negative impact on its profit margins.
 Moreover, ADS’ customers prefer it when a product does not fluctuate too much in price, which is another advantage of recycled plastic over new plastic.”